-1. Create an encode message buffer object into which the value will be encoded public Asn10erEncodeBuffer (); public Asn10erEncodeBuffer (int size);

-- 2. Invoke the encode method - 3.
+- 1. Create an encode message buffer object into which the value will be encoded - 2.
+Invoke the encode method - 3.
 Invoke encode message buffer methods to access the encoded message component

 The first step is the creation of an encode message buffer object.
 For OER encoding, this is an object of the Asn1OerEncodeBuffer class.
 The following constructors are available for creating an OER encode buffer object: